975125089qq/Genetic-Algorithm-Based-Robot-Path-Planning-with-the-Extraction-of-Topological-Map/README.md

 # Genetic Algorithm-Based Robot Path Planning with the Extraction of Topological Map

 ## Overview
-This project includes several implementations and methodologies for path planning, multi-goal planning, and optimization algorithms.
-It features codes for A*, Theta*, DKGA, DAG+DKGA, and other proposed methods.
+This project includes several implementations and methodologies for path planning.
+It features codes for A*, Theta*, DKGA, DAG+DKGA, and the proposed methods.

+DKGA: We implemented the algorithm from the paper 'Domain Knowledge-Based Genetic Algorithms for Mobile Robot Path Planning with Single and Multiple Targets' based on our understanding of its content.

+DAG: We translated the MATLAB code from the paper 'An Effective Initialization Method for Genetic Algorithm-Based Robot Path Planning Using a Directed Acyclic Graph' into Python.

 ### Directory Structure:
 - **A_star_theta_star**: Code for Theta* and A* (smooth versions).